A look at the Adidas Logo and the history behind this massive sports brand. Adidas is worn and recognized by people from all over the world.

-Today, Adidas stands as one of the most popular footwear and apparel companies in the world.
+Today, Adidas and the Adidas Logo stand as one of the most popular footwear and apparel companies globally.
 Recently, they’ve even come to challenge the likes of the footwear giant Nike, finding a way to attract new customers in a time when many companies in the athletic wear industry are struggling.
-As with any apparel company, Adidas’s clever marketing and eye-for-design have played a monumental role in their success, and in this article we’ll take a look at Adidas’s history, the history of the Adidas logo, and the role that their logo has played in their marketing strategy.
+As with any apparel company, Adidas’s clever marketing and eye-for-design have played a monumental role in their success, and in this article, we’ll take a look at Adidas’s history, the history of the Adidas logo, and the role that their logo has played in their marketing strategy.

 Adidas changed hands a few more times in the years that followed, slowly growing more and more successful.
 Today, Adidas supplies apparel for the NBA, NFL, and others, and in 2016 the company saw €19.3 billion in sales.
 Along the way, Adidas has leveraged clever marketing and the popularity of their designs to reach such success, and at the forefront of those designs is the recognizable Adidas logo – a logo they purchased for €1,600 and two bottles of whiskey.

 The Adidas logo has long been famous for its three stripes logo.
 However, they weren’t the first company to use the design.
 The original owner of the logo was Karhu Sports.
 However, Karhu Sports was hit hard by WWII, and short on capital, the owner agreed to sell Adidas the trademark to their logo for €1,600 and two bottles of whiskey.

 In 1971, the company unveiled the three-stripe Adidas logo in a form that resembled a leaf called the “trefoil.”
 This version was later replaced by the current logo, shaped like a triangle, though the trefoil logo can still be found on some Adidas products.